-I’m so excited to let you know that this table is my own custom design …and I’m sharing the instructions on how it’s made with you today!
+I’m so excited to let you know that this wood table is my own custom design …and I’m sharing the instructions on how it’s made with you today!

 I combined two popular RH table styles, the rectangular X-base Table and the Brickmaker’s Table, to come up with this distinctive innovative design: an X-base bottom with an industrial bolted plank table top!